 We will maintain the Cemetery to a decent standard by sowing grass seed, cutting the grass regularly and ensuring that the ground level it is topped up and levelled if it should sink.

-We will also carry out periodic testing of the stability of any memorial on each grave, and will contact plot owners if there are any problems (but, as stated above, we are not responsible for the maintenance of individual memorials).
+We will also carry out periodic testing of the stability of any memorial on each grave, and will contact plot holders if there are any problems (but, as stated above, we are not responsible for the maintenance of individual memorials).

 TRANSFER OF RIGHTS

-Plot owners can choose to transfer the rights to a plot and ERI to another person, but this must be done using a form available from the Parish Clerk (and subject to an administration charge).
+Plot holders can choose to transfer the rights to a plot and ERI to another person, but this must be done using a form available from the Parish Clerk (and subject to an administration charge).

-Where a plot owner dies their Executors or Personal Representatives will need to contact the Parish Clerk in order to effect a transfer to a new owner (so, if you are a plot owner, you should identify your chosen successors in your will).
+Where a plot holder dies their Executors or Personal Representatives will need to contact the Parish Clerk in order to effect a transfer to a new holder (so, if you are a plot holder, you should identify your chosen successors in your will).

 BURIAL MEMORIALS